jihys/DeepRacer-Framework/README.md

 }
 ```

-The Engine accepts the following parameters:
+The Engine accepts the following parameters.

-Basic Parameters
+Basic Parameters:
 * ```job_name``` - The name of the job.
 Only Required param
 * ```track_name``` - Optional.
 Default: ```reinvent_base```
 * ```instance_type```: The type of compute instance